phyloacc/PhyloAcc/README.md

 conda install phyloacc
 ```

 For more detailed instructions and troubleshooting, see [the Installation page](https://phyloacc.github.io/install.html).
-If you have other questions or trouble let us know with [an issue](https://github.com/phyloacc/PhyloAcc/issues).
+If you have other questions or trouble let us know by posting [an issue on the github repo](https://github.com/phyloacc/PhyloAcc/issues).

 ## Usage